 Lean startup terminology

 A minimum viable product (MVP) is the “version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort”.
-The goal of an MVP is to test fundamental business hypotheses (or leap-of-faith assumptions) and to help entrepreneurs begin the learning process as quickly as possible.
+The goal of an MVP is to test fundamental business hypotheses (or leap-of-faith assumptions) and help entrepreneurs begin the learning process as quickly as possible.

 A pivot is a “structured course correction designed to test a new fundamental hypothesis about the product, strategy, and engine of growth.”